vyasishanatc194/node-sample/EXPRESS/structure/domain-driven-monolithic/README.md

 ## CLI Tools

-- `yarn start - start the Paystreme for production
+- `yarn start - start the test for production
-- `yarn start:dev - start the Paystreme for locally/development
+- `yarn start:dev - start the test for locally/development
-- `yarn reset-db:dev` - reset db in the Paystreme for locally/development with migrations and seeders.
+- `yarn reset-db:dev` - reset db in the test for locally/development with migrations and seeders.
-- `yarn reset-db:test - reset db in the Paystreme for test
+- `yarn reset-db:test - reset db in the test for test
 - `yarn test - run Unit tests
 - `yarn migrate` - apply db changes using migration script
 - `yarn add <package-name>` - add a new package to package.json